cotes2020/jekyll-theme-chirpy/_posts/2019-08-08-write-a-new-post.md

 ```

 Note that the [`media_subpath`](#url-prefix) can also be passed to the preview image, that is, when it has been set, the attribute `path` only needs the image file name.
+Additionally, `image.show_image_in_post` can be added and set to `false` which will hide the image from being displayed at the top of the post.
+However, the image will still be displayed on the homepage next to the post and whenever sharing the post in social media. `image.show_image_in_post` is `true` by default.

 For simple use, you can also just use `image` to define the path.